Wilderness Adventures in British Columbia & Yukon since 1988

-Our Nootka Island guided hike is a remote coastal hike with unspoiled beaches, few, if any, hikers, a fabulous assortment of mammal, bird and marine wildlife, important historical significance, and has many outstanding scenic rewards.
+With our Nootka Island guided hike you will be stepping back in time.
+It is a remote coastal hike with unspoiled beaches, few, if any, hikers, a fabulous assortment of mammal, bird and marine wildlife, important historical significance, and has many outstanding scenic rewards.

-Our Nootka Island guided hike begins with a short float plane flight from Gold River on Vancouver Island to a sheltered lake on Nootka Island.
-A short hike will bring us to the coast where we will begin six exciting days exploring the sandy beaches, caverns and caves, dramatic headlands, waterfalls, giant old growth forest and taste of First Nations history.
+Our Nootka Island guided hike begins with a short floatplane flight from Gold River on Vancouver Island to a sheltered lake on Nootka Island.
+A short hike will bring us to the coast where we will begin six exciting days exploring the sandy beaches, caverns, and caves, dramatic headlands, waterfalls, giant old-growth forest, and taste of First Nations/European history.